openquoll/react-mug/README.md

 Actions can be created from pure functions as invokables to access states by being directly called rather than dispatched.

-They can have a mug specified on creation but omitted on invocation, and be created with the helpers from calling `upon`:
+They can be created with the helpers from calling `upon`:

 ```tsx
 import { upon } from 'react-mug';